romanonly/advancedanalytics/Bayesian Learning.md

-## Most important features as reported by Supervised Machine learning can be really NOT important!
-Bayesian explanation
+## Who is realy important?
+Features importance by Naive-Bayse Learning (and its Supervised Machine learning peers/sisters/analogues) - can be really NOT important!
+[Non-Naive] Bayesian explanation

 ## Introduction and Claims

-Here is a comparitive analsysis for a very important question: importance of Variables.
+Here is a comparitive analsysis for a very important question in Machine Learning: importance of Variables.

-I compare Bayesian Learning vs. two methods of Supervised Machine Learning: logistic regression and random Forest.
-Both BL and ML can tell variables importance,
+Often we learn classification model (be it Random Forest, Logistic-regression, Naive-Bayes) and in addition to its prediction accuracy we also ask for features priorities/ranking.
+More important features we may decide to use for generating new features, least important we discard.
+We also want such list to match to some extent to our 'real-life' / 'gut-feeling' expperiece.
+For example, for predicting Income we expect to be important  Education and Location type (city vs suburb vs rural).

-I show that oftenly forgottern assumption of Logisrtic regression of the "features independence" turns its "variables importance" into errorenoeus/misleading for datasets which vialotes uch assumption (which is probably true for most real-life data).
+herein I show that oftenly forgottern assumption of Naive-Bayes (and its Suoervised Machine Learning brothers/analogues/variants such as Logisrtic regression and Random Forest) - of the "features independence" turns its "variables importance" into errorenoeus/misleading!
+It is true for datasets which invalidate such features independence assumption - which is probably most if not all real-life data!

-In addition I show that Random Forest is able to recover and still produce same-quality of clasification prediction / not susceptible to such "featrures independence" assumption.
+I compare Bayesian Learning (BL) vs. a set of Supervised Machine Learning (ML) models: (1) logistic regression (2) random Forest and (3) Random Forest with 3 unbalanced data optimization Up-sampling, Down-sampling, and SMOTE.

+For more information about how I produce these Figures/results see the link (TBD).

+Both BL and ML tell variables importance, in additon to classification.
+BL is able to infere causes which is also called as Bayeian Inference.

-The main conclusion is - for the features importance problem look not at Supervised ML but at Bayesian Learning.
+My main conclusion is - for the features importance look not at Supervised ML but at Bayesian Learning!

 ## Keywords and Terms

-In my analysis I will use multiple classification prediction accuracy metrics: Area Under Curve (AUC), gain metric, ROC - Sensitivity - Specificity , and also Models Prediction Uncertainty as Resampling and Confidence intervals as Model Calibration.
+In my analysis I will use multiple classification prediction accuracy metrics: Area Under Curve (AUC), Gain metric, ROC - Sensitivity - Specificity , and also Learning Uncertainty (from Resampling) and Confidence intervals (from Model Calibration).

 ## Dataset

 Publicly available email marketing campaign dataset from IBM (ref (TBD)).
 Typical B2B model with information about clients.
 Clients are contacted to purchase auto policy.